SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

 - **Exploring Major Providers**:
   - **AWS**: Market leader with a vast array of services.
-  - **Microsoft Azure**: Best for organizations using Microsoft products.
-  - **Google Cloud Platform (GCP)**: Great for data and machine learning services.

 - **Hands-on Practice**:
-  - Use free tiers on AWS, Azure, or GCP to explore services like virtual machines, object storage, and databases.
+  - Use free tiers on AWS to explore services like virtual machines, object storage, and databases.
   - Experiment with deployments, virtual networking, and scaling in the cloud.

 ---